Our review of Sage Business Cloud Accounting

 There’s a really good live chat service, as well as telephone support, email, a help centre and various videos and webinars.
 Hard to fault!

 Sage is a very well-known accounting brand, which shows in the price.
 Even though Sage Accounting is aimed at smaller businesses and start-ups, the price point might be a bit of a stretch if you’re looking for lots of features.
-The most basic option gives access to the invoicing tools and some banking features for a single user, starting at £3 for the first 3 months, before moving to £12 per month.
-To take advantage of all the automations promised in the marketing you'll need the Standard package (£6 per month for the first 3 months, and £24 thereafter).
+The most basic option gives access to the invoicing tools and some banking features for a single user, starting at £14 per month.
+To take advantage of all the automations promised in the marketing you'll need the Standard package (£28 per month).

 What level of bookkeeping knowledge will I need?